Accurate Machine Learning Interatomic Potentials for Polyacene Molecular Crystals: Application to Single Molecule Host-Guest Systems: Results

-When the normal-mode frequencies of guest-like vibrations do not overlap with any host spectral features, these modes remain largely localized on the guest molecule, with minimal interaction with the host.
-This is the case for modes 10 and 12, which exhibit a strong guest character with negligible host contributions, and feature in-plane torsional and stretching motion.
-However, this is not always true, as seen in mode $8$, which exhibits a mixed character and involve out-of-plane torsional motion.
-Unlike purely localized guest modes, mode 8 couples to intermolecular vibrational modes of the naphthalene host crystal around $\wavenumber{200}$.
-This can be understood because mode coupling is not solely determined by spectral overlap but also by nonlinear effects in the potential energy landscape.
+Moreover, modes 10 and 12, which involve in-plane torsional and stretching motions, do not overlap with any host spectral features and remain largely localized on the guest molecule.
+In contrast, mode 8, which exhibits out-of-plane torsional motion, shows a mixed character and couples to host intermolecular vibrations near $\wavenumber{200}$, despite also lacking any direct spectral overlap with host vibrations .
+This highlights that mode coupling is influenced not only by spectral overlap but also by nonlinear effects in the potential energy landscape.
 Such anharmonic couplings could explain discrepancies between earlier spectroscopic mode assignments and ab initio results~\cite{Zirkelbach-2021}.
-Note that despite the strong localization of guest modes, they differ from their vacuum counterparts due to the reduced symmetry resulting from the molecular embedding~\cite{Zirkelbach-2021}, and they may exhibit anharmonic effects, as observed for mode 12.

-Finally, modes 9 and 37 depicted in Fig.~\ref{fig:Fig_HG_VDOS}~(b) exemplify modes whose frequencies overlap with bands in the VDOS around $\wavenumber{200}$ and $\wavenumber{760}$, respectively, stemming from host degrees of freedom.
-As can be expected, mode 9, involving wave-like out-of-plane deformations, shows a mixed character with strong anharmonic couplings to nearby host modes.
-However, mode 37, featuring rocking deformations of the guest molecule, keeps its guest character with negligible delocalization on host atoms.
-Importantly, it shows small anharmonic couplings despite the energy overlap with the host modes.
+Finally, modes 9 and 37 exemplify the effect of spectral overlap with host bands around $\wavenumber{200}$ and $\wavenumber{760}$, respectively.
+Mode 9, involving wave-like out-of-plane deformations, exhibits mixed character with strong anharmonic coupling to nearby host modes.
+On the other hand, mode 37, featuring rocking deformations of the guest molecule, retains its guest character and shows only weak anharmonic interactions despite the energy overlap with the host modes.